-Basic principles such as purpose limitation, proportionality, legitimacy of processing, limits on storage time, security and confidentiality as well as respect for the rights of the individual, control by national independent supervisory authorities, and access to effective judicial redress need to be ensured and a comprehensive protection scheme must be established.
+Basic principles such as purpose limitation, proportionality, legitimacy of processing, limits on storage time, security and confidentiality as well as respect for the rights of the individual, control by an independent supervisory authority, and access to effective judicial redress need to be ensured and a comprehensive protection scheme must be established.
 These issues are also dealt with in the context of the EU Information Management Strategy set out in Chapter 4.